BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 - ##### GPU run

-  If you wish want to deploy the training work-flow in **GPU** mode, please write the following command from the repository's root directory
+  If you wish to deploy the training work-flow in **GPU** mode, please write the following command from the repository's root directory

   ```sh
   docker-compose -f run/run_gpu.yml up